KLYN74R/KlyntarCore/README.md

 <br/>

-The <b>@KlyntarTeam</b> consists of primarly young players.
+The <a href="https://github.com/KlyntarTeam"><b>@KlyntarTeam</b></a> consists of primarly young players.
 We love our industry and last years have been working on Klyntar & other projects which will become the part of KLY ecosystem in future:

 <br/>

 - <b>Vlad Chernenko (CTO,CEO,Co-Founder)</b>

   It's me) .../add more info soon/

 - <b>Ivan Ushkov(CFO,COO,Co-Founder)</b>

   Ivan is .../add more info soon/

 - <b>KLY Community</b>